metomi/rose/sphinx/glossary.rst

       * :term:`share directory`

    share directory
-      The share directory resides within a suite's :term:`run directory`, it serves the purpose of providing a storage place for any files which need to be shared between different tasks.
+      The share directory resides within a suite's :term:`run directory`.
+It serves the purpose of providing a storage place for any files which need to be shared between different tasks.